Chapter 3 Using DaSEH Materials Leaf

 • Version Control (from the codeathon materials)

-Educators can use the data available with the DaSEH without using the DaSEH materials as a whole.
-The data is available on GitHub in the data directory.
+Educators can use DaSEH’s data without using the DaSEH materials as a whole.
+The data is available on GitHub in the data directory and the data page of the website.
 See the data section of the infrastructure chapter for more information about how to access the data.

-The data can also be accessed in R by updating the path of daseh.org/data/ with the name of the data file in the URL like the following examples:
+The data can also be accessed directly in R via URL, replacing filename.csv with the name of the data file in the following pattern:

 library(readr)